Bratkartoffeln is a traditional German pan-fried potatoes recipe. Growing up, we often had pan-fried potatoes, but I never got tired of them.Β

 That might sound like a good breakfast to you.
-But no, pan-fried potatoes were not served for breakfast, that’s not the german way.
+But no, pan-fried potatoes were not served for breakfast; that’s not the German way.
 They are mostly served for lunch, which is the main meal.
-Breakfast is reserved for bread, you don’t mess with that.
+Breakfast is reserved for bread; you don’t mess with that.Β

-In spring we might savor pan-fried potatoes with fresh asparagus and peas.
+In spring, we might savor pan-fried potatoes with fresh asparagus and peas.Β

-Most often though we serve them with beans and lecho.
-Canned zucchini tongue or zucchini salad also makes tasty additions.
+Most often, though, we serve them with beans andΒ lecho.Β Canned zucchini tongue or zucchini salad also makes tasty additions.Β

-Ingredients for pan-fried potatoes
+Ingredients for pan-fried potatoesΒ

 Pan-Fried Potatoes can be made with raw, pre-cooked, or canned potatoes.
 All of them will taste slightly different.
 That makes the recipe so versatile.
-Using the same simple ingredients you get a variety of results.
+Using the same simple ingredients, you get a variety of results.Β

 In addition to potatoes and butter, onions and bacon are common ingredients in bratkartoffeln.
-Since we eat plant-based I sometimes add mushrooms instead of bacon.
+Since we eat plant-based I sometimes add mushrooms instead of bacon.Β Β

 Pan-Fried Potatoes Recipe